EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

 > and I spoke recently at a
 > [conference on online experiments](https://beonline.research.sc/2020)
 > they were involved in organising.
-> All of this means that I have no problem with reccomending Gorilla,
+> All of this means that I have no problem with recommending Gorilla,
 > but also that I'm likely a little biased, and this should be acknowledged.

 [Lab.js](https://lab.js.org/) is another GUI tool for building online experiments.